On Christian Pacifism

 In regards to your questions: I believe it is possible to kill without hate in the heart.
 You misjudge those who kill in self-defense or war.
 Most of the time, I think such people are scared, but not hateful.
 Fear and hate are completely different.
 Secondly, I do not claim anyone kills in “perfect justice and judgment.”
 I also do not think anyone can claim to do anything, whether it be pacifism or any good, in perfect justice and judgment.
 Only God can make such claims, no matter what is being done.

 I read many of the rebuttals on your site and did not find them to be satisfying arguments, as I am sure you did not find any of my arguments here to be compelling enough to change your position on matters.
+In fact, you haven’t really addressed the arguments I made in the article above.
 So, we may have to agree to disagree.

 1. I agree that we’ll probably end up disagreeing in the end regardless of the other person’s comments.
 I would have agreed with you just a year or two ago, but I’ve come to be solidified in the pacifistic camp.
 I found, like you, that my intuition so strongly opposed pacifism.
 The problem was that after researching, my intuition was all I had going for me.
 The last two years in the States (not sure where you’re from) have shown me how wrong the Christian community can be because we’re saturated with faulty intuitions and socializations.
 Pragmatism is a god for many of us, and it is for me quite frequently still.